SAP-samples/abap-file-uploader/README.md

 1. Click the mass-activation icon (<em>Activate Inactive ABAP Development Objects</em>) in the toolbar.
 2. In the dialog that appears, select all development objects in the transport request (that you created for the demo content installation) and choose `Activate`.
 3. Once the imported handler class is activated, you must then manually create an HTTP Service and attach this handler class to the service.
+  1. Again, make sure the handler class is activated.
+Then in ADT, right-click on your package and choose New->Other Repository
+  2. In the dialog, click Connectivity, then choose HTTP Service.
+Click Next.
+  3. Give the name of the HTTP Service as ZABAP_FILE_UPLOADER, the Handler Class should prepopulate with the correct name.
+Click Next, then Finish.
+  4. After a couple minutes, the HTTP Service should be ready.
+Click on the URL link in the service to launch the tool.

 ## Known Issues